Thai Ginger Chicken, or Gai Pad Khing, is a simple stir-fry of sliced chicken, ginger, mushrooms, garlic, and onions.

 - 1 lb Chicken Breast Thinly sliced and mixed with 1 Tbsp of Coconut amino

 - Ginger Root about a 4 in piece, peeled and sliced into matchsticks

 - 3 Garlic Cloves minced

 - 1 Yellow Onion sliced

 - 2 Green Onion sliced into 2 inch pieces.

 - Rice or Cauliflower rice for serving

 - Slice chicken breast thin and mix with 1 Tbsp of Coconut Amino in a bowl and set aside.

 - Peel ginger with a spoon or peeler, then cut into matchsticks.
-Cut yellow onion, green onion, and mince the garlic cloves.
+Slice yellow onion, green onions, and mince the garlic cloves.

 - Mix the condiments to form the sauce and set aside in a small bowl.

 - Heat a wok or large skillet with oil over medium high heat.
 Once hot, add chicken and cook to almost done, about 3 minutes.